 Sponsored by the Inclusion and Diversity Committee

-April 17, 2018 at 6 PM in the Big Room.
 Light dinner and childcare will be provided.
-RSVP by April 14.
+RSVP by October 14.

 American society increasingly promotes and reinforces polarizing, hyper-masculine and hyper-feminine gender stereotypes.
 With these often come devastating consequences, when in reality, gender can be expressed along an entire spectrum.

-In our ongoing efforts to foster inclusion and community, we see the issue of gender stereotypes, how they affect our children and play out in society at large, and furthermore how these interact with race, class, and place, to be important topics for our community to explore.
+In our ongoing efforts to foster inclusion and community, the issue of gender stereotypes, how they affect our children and play out in society at large, and furthermore how these interact with race, class, abilities and other aspects of privilege, are important topics for our community to explore.

-These are whole community dialogues hosted by Green Acres School Inclusion and Diversity Committee, addressing issues that affect all children and society at large, and we strongly encourage parents of all Green Acres families to attend both dialogues, regardless of your childrens’ gender identities.
+These are whole community conversations hosted by Green Acres School Inclusion and Diversity Committee, addressing issues that affect all children and society at large.
+We strongly encourage parents of all Green Acres students to attend, regardless of your children’s gender identities.